azagniotov/rails-messaging-rest-api/README.md

 ### HTTP Verbs

-Where possible, API v1 strives to use appropriate HTTP verbs for each action:
+Where possible, API v1 strives to use the appropriate HTTP verbs for each action:

 | Verb		| Description  						|
 |---		|---								|